mystsoftware/myst-help-center/how-do-i-setup-myst-and-associated-components-to-use-an-internet-proxy.md

 ### Steps

-Add the below section to the global maven settings.xml file right after the root &lt;settings&gt; element.
+Add the below section to the global maven settings.xml file right after the root <settings> element.

 ```
 <proxies>